nikovert/personal_website/content/authors/admin/_index.md

 ---
 Nikolaus Vertovec is a DPhil student under the supervision of Kostas Margellos and Sina Ober-Blöbaum.
 His research is focused on optimization and reachability analysis, with applications focussing on spacecraft trajectory design.\
 \
 Nikolaus received a Bachelors's degree in Electrical Engineering from ETH Zurich in 2019.
-While at ETH, Nikolaus was the avionics lead for the swiss academic space initiative.
-After graduating, Nikolaus took on an internship at the Jet Propulsion Labs in Pasadena, California, and until the starting of his DPhil in 2020, worked on the Mars2020 rover.
+While at ETH, Nikolaus was the avionics lead for the Swiss Academic Space Initiative.
+After graduating, Nikolaus took on an internship at the Jet Propulsion Labs in Pasadena, California, where he worked on the Mars2020 rover.